Please see below for information about the accommodation and welfare requirements for under-18s studying on a student visa

 Students who have CAAW arrangements in place are required to check into their approved accommodation by 10pm each night.

 Curfew is a very important way of making sure that younger students are safe.
 Students staying in Purpose Built Student Accommodation (PBSA) must physically sign in.
 The accommodation provider will explain the procedure upon arrival.
 Students staying with an approved Homestay must check-in with their homestay host.

 If the student does not sign in prior to curfew, their Student Advocate will be contacted and steps will be taken to ensure that you are safe (including contacting the student's parents and emergency services if required).

 Students who repeatedly breach the curfew rules may have their CAAW cancelled.
 Please see the U18 Curfew Safety Policy for further information.

-If you are still under 18 years of age at the end of your program at Trinity College, or you wish to change to another course, Trinity College will need to liaise with your new education provider to ensure that there is continuity in your accommodation and welfare arrangements.
-During this period, you will still need to follow the Trinity College curfew process.
-If there is a gap between the end of the Trinity College CAAW period and the dates of the new providers CAAW, you will be expected to return home for the gap period.
+For students under 18 years of age at the end of their program at Trinity College, or students that wish to change to another course, Trinity College will need to liaise with the new education provider to ensure that there is continuity in the students accommodation and welfare arrangements.
+During this period, the student will still need to follow the Trinity College curfew process.
+If there is a gap between the end of the Trinity College CAAW period and the dates of the new providers CAAW, the student will be expected to return home for the gap period.